 Let us look at this principle that we are talking about stated ever so clearly in a context that seems to have nothing to do with it, but it has everything to do with it.
 It is in Hebrews 2.
 Paul states this principle in relation to Abraham and Levi.
 I will just read the verse I am interested in.
 You can look it up in its context.
 Without any contradiction Paul is going to give a principle that is irrefutable in this circumstance.
 "The less is blessed of the better."
 We are talking about the relationship between the Father and the Son.
 Here is the principle: The "less" (the Lord, the Christ) is blessed of the better (the Father).

-The Father is the source of everything good thing.
-He blessed us by sending the Son, which we will see about that as we go through this.
+The Father is the Source of every good thing.
+He blessed us by sending the Son, which we will see as we go through this.
 It is so clear that it is the Father who hands us the blessings.
 The one of greater function and responsibility appointed the one of lesser responsibility and function.
 Does this not show two distinctive Beings, as well as "greater and lesser" function and authority?
 Let us see this principle working right Hebrews 10, in a very interesting way.
-The subject here is the Son—the one who came into the world.
+The subject here is the Son—the One who came into the world.

 Whom is He talking to?
 He is talking to the Father, and He is saying that the Father prepared a body for Him.
 This begins to give you ideas of what is going on here, because Christ gave up His equality with God, and the body that was prepared into which He was placed was the one we know of as Jesus of Nazareth.